 EV charging: blue led flashes 1 or more times, indicating the current power (1 blue flash => less than 1kW, 2 blue flashes => less than 2kW, ...)
 (CP voltage = PWM +/- 6V)

-When a new EV mode is selected (from smartphone or using the UP/DOWN button), RGB led shows current mode for 1 second.
+When a new EV mode is selected (from smartphone or using the UP/DOWN button), RGB led shows current mode for 1 second. - Low power consumption: 100mW in stand-by, 400mW while charging

-• Size: DIN-rail, 3 modules width, 53x89x65mm
+- Size: DIN-rail, 3 modules width, 53x89x65mm

-• Connection: RS485 (DomBus or Modbus protocols), using common alarm shielded cable (4x0.22mm² or 2x0.22mm²+2x0.5mm²); max connection length: 200m
+- Connection: RS485 (DomBus or Modbus protocols), using common alarm cable (4x0.22mm² or 2x0.22mm²+2x0.5mm²); max connection length: 200m

 How does an EVSE (wallbox) work?

-Mains power supply (230V single-phase, 400V three-phase) is connected to the vehicle through a 2P or 4P contactor (relays) to assure that no power is applied when charging session is OFF.
+The EV cable has 2 or 4 wires for mains power supply (230V single-phase, 400V three-phase) that will be connected to a 2P or 4P contactor (relays) to assure that no power is applied when charging session is OFF, and the Control Pilot wire + PE wire (yellow/green) that are connected to the EVSE module: control pilot is protected by transient voltage suppression device.

 A smart EVSE module:

-1. monitors the mains power supply through a energy/power meter
+- monitors the mains power supply through a energy/power meter

-2. monitors the charging power supply, through another energy/power meter
+- monitors the charging power supply, through another energy/power meter

-3. monitors the control pilot to check the vehicle status (disconnected, connected, charging requested, ventilation requested, alarm)
+- monitors the control pilot to check the vehicle status (disconnected, connected, charging requested, ventilation requested, alarm)

-4. send to the car a 1KHz PWM signal to specify the max available current for charging
+- sends to the car a 1KHz PWM signal to specify the max available current for charging

-5. activates the mains power supply through a contactor
+- activates the mains power supply through a contactor

 Charging session starts when

-• vehicle is plugged,
+- vehicle is plugged,

-• EVMode is Solar, 25%, 50%, 75% or 100% (Managed mode is not considered, now), and
+- EVMode is Solar, 25%, 50%, 75% or 100% (Managed mode is not considered, now), and

 Charging session ends if

-• EVMode is set to Off,
+- EVMode is set to Off,

-• GridPower > power set by EVMode for more than EVSTOPTIME seconds (and EVCurrent=6A that is the minimum value for charging current), or
+- GridPower > power set by EVMode for more than EVSTOPTIME seconds (and EVCurrent=6A that is the minimum value for charging current), or

-• Vehicle stops charging (maybe because SoC reached the max level).
+- Vehicle stops charging (maybe because SoC reached the max level).

 During charging, the EVCurrent value is updated regularly to keep GridPower to the value set by EVMode.
 If grid power meter is attached to the A2/B2 bus of DomBusEVSE, the grid power is read every 3 seconds.
 In case of using existing power meter connected to the home automation systems, it's recommended to update the grid power value every 5s or less.
 Please note that when power is exported to the grid (photovoltaic produces more than house usage), the GridPower value fed to the EVSE should be negative.
+It's good that power is measured and fed to the EVSE module every 5-6 seconds: if interval time is higher, please set the EVWAITTIME to the interval value + 1.

 The On Board Charger in the car have 6 seconds of time to reduce its current consumption (Ampere) to the value set by the EVSE module.